 You will be happy again and see that it’s not disloyal to dad to feel this way.
 You will learn that tragedies happen to everybody and you’ll cope so much better with unexpected life events.

-It’s not why me?
-It’s why not me?
-By pushing though on good and bad days and surrounding yourself with good people and accepting help you’ll find a way to get through it.
+It’s not "why me?"
+It’s "why not me?"
+By pushing through on good and bad days and surrounding yourself with good people and accepting help you’ll find a way to get through it.

 You’ll get out of bed, to make positive decisions, set little goals that are achievable and build on them and accept that tragedy and difficulty happens to everybody.
 You’ll make conscious decisions to have some control over how you respond to things.